GuitarML/NeuralPi/README.md

   <full-path-to>/NeuralPi/modules/RTNeural
   <full-path-to>/NeuralPi/modules/RTNeural/modules/xsimd/include
 ```
-6. Build Chameleon from the Juce Projucer application for the intended build target.
+6. Build NeuralPi from the Juce Projucer application for the intended build target.

 Note: Make sure to build in Release mode unless actually debugging.
 Debug mode will not keep up with real time playing.